Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 1. apply this percentage (or proportion) to each notional account in the RESP (except the CLB and the BCTESG notional accounts)

-Remember: The CLB and the BCTESG are not included when calculating market value of the RESP when determining proportions to be transferred.
+Remember: The CLB and the BCTESG aren’t included when calculating market value of the RESP when determining proportions to be transferred.

 When monies are transferred from 1 RESP to another, the transferring RESP promoter must debit out the amounts from the notional accounts in the transferring RESP.

 The RESP promoter of the receiving plan must then ensure that the monies are credited into the corresponding notional accounts in the receiving RESP.
 This maintains the integrity of the balances in all notional accounts for both RESPs.
-For more information, refer to 9.7.
-An overview of the transfer process, at the end of this chapter.
+For more information, refer to section 9.7.
+An overview of the transfer process.

-Based on the previous example, note how the proportion of the CESG and the SAGES to be transferred is determined.
+Based on the previous example, note how the proportion of the CESG to be transferred is determined.

-Calculating the CESG and the SAGES proportions, in this example, the notional accounts in the transferring RESP look like this:
+Calculating the CESG proportion, in this example, the notional accounts in the transferring RESP look like this:

 • earnings: $1,150